s3664099/Creepy_Computer_Games/README.md

 The second door will move randomly every twenty-five turns.
 You also have a time limit, namely steps that count down every turn.

+**Ghost Maze**
+So, this is a maze that you have to escape from.
+The thing with this one is that the original game, using character graphics, was designed so that you would only see what the character could see.
+As such, while it opened itself to graphics, it was not the same as the gravedigger, so I decided to do it as a 3D maze - the only way I could see the graphical aspect working.
+Yeah, it was pretty tricky, however I decided not to go full on since I decided to just make the ghost blocks yellow and the exit blocks red.
+Oh, I also added a random maze generator, though I got ChatGPT to do it.

+Oh, I should mention that you can either use a random maze, or the set maze, by setting random_builder to either true or false.

 ## Updates
 **22 July 2023**
 Created the initial folder to hold the contents on the game.